ICP-Y2/workshop-week-2-ritikG-urung/README.md

 **2.2.
 Learning Reflection**

-Write a brief note about the results of simulating a simple electric circuit by connecting components directly..
+Write a brief note about the results of simulating a simple electric circuit by connecting components directly.. from the above experiment , we observed that when we put 1 ohm resistance, the bulb gets damaged. when we put 1kohm resistance, the bulb glow. when we put 1megaOhm resistance, the bulb glow dimmer.
+Hence, it is due to : resistance is inversely proportional to the current.
+That means when resistance increases, the current decreases and when resistance decreases the current increases.

 ```